Vegan For Life

 |14 - 18 yrs||11||9||13||14|

-Zinc is not found in large amounts in plant foods, but vegetarians tend to have adequate zinc status.
+Zinc is not found in large amounts in plant foods, but as far as can be detected, vegetarians have similar zinc status to non-vegetarians (6).
 The best, common plant sources of zinc are legumes, nuts, seeds, and oatmeal.
 Table 2 shows the zinc content of selected plant foods.

 Symptoms of zinc deficiency include poor growth and delayed sexual maturation in children, poor wound healing, hair loss, impaired immune function, and dermatitis (especially around body orifices) (1).

 Phytates, which are commonly found in plant foods, can reduce zinc absorption, and some researchers have suggested that this increases the zinc needs of vegetarians by up to 50% (5).

 Despite the lower absorption from plant foods, a 2013 meta-analysis showed vegans to have only a slightly lower serum zinc level than non-vegetarians, a difference of 1.17 ± 0.45 µmol/l (6).
 For vegetarians in developed countries, the difference was even smaller at .76 ± .27 µmol/l.
 Absolute values for serum zinc were not given in the analysis.
 Average serum zinc levels are around 20 µmol/l with a range of about 9 to 30 µmol/l (7), so it's doubtful that the differences are meaningful.
 One caveat is that serum zinc levels are not necessarily indicative of the zinc levels in cells (8).

 Protein increases zinc absorption.
 Because of this, foods high in protein and zinc, such as legumes and nuts, are good choices (2).
 The leavening of bread (most bread is leavened) and fermenting of soyfoods (tempeh and miso) also enhances zinc absorption (2).